blsage/iShake/README.md

 ## License

-iShake is available under the MIT license.
+UnionShake is available under the MIT license.